Questions about Expressive Arts Therapy

 How long does it take to complete the certificate program?

 The completion of the Expressive Arts Therapy certificate will depend on the student's usage of time, schedule management, and the availability of courses.
+Students who are only completing the graduate certificate will be enrolled on a part-time basis

-No. due to the nature of our field, face to face contact is required.
+No. Due to the nature of our field, face-to-face contact is required.
 All of our classes have an experiential component that must be completed as part of the assigned classwork.
 All classes are offered weekly on campus.

-Questions About Being an Expressive Arts Student
+Questions About Being an Expressive Arts Therapy Student

-Will I have to participate in personal expressive arts therapy?
+Will I have to participate in personal Expressive Arts Therapy?

 Students are strongly encouraged to experience expressive arts therapy in order to better understand the impact on the client.
 Students are also expected to be engaged in ongoing personal practice in the arts.